folio-labs/export-marc/README.md

 This code is a work in progress.
 It does produce a .mrc file that successfully imports into VuFind.

 ### What it does (using database queries)
-* Gets a list of all instance IDs that are not blocked from discovery.
+* Gets a list of all instance IDs that are not blocked from discovery
 * Using the intance ID it looks up the ID for the raw MARC record
-* Reads in the MARC record from the database
+* Reads in the raw MARC record from the database
-* Attempts to lookup holdings and items for the instance and adds 998 and 097 fields
+* Attempts to lookup holdings and items for the instance and adds 998 and 097 fields to the record
+* Writes the records to a file

 ### What is does not do (yet)
 * It is not configurable